-E mail and Facebook psychic pushers Noreen Renier, Victor Zammit, and Leo Bonomo in 2012 are spreading a 'psychic wins over skeptic' charade.
-The three authors pooled their web site and internet resources to distribute lies and public deceptions.
+Noreen Renier, Victor Zammit, and Leo Bonomo are paranormal pushers who in 2014 continue spreading 'psychic' charades.
+The three authors pooled their web sites and internet resources to distribute public deceptions.

 The reality is that TV psychic "in contact with the dead" Noreen Renier has failed to win any recent lawsuit or court litigation against a critic or skeptic.
 Indeed for more than two decades her court wins against any critic total zero.